wilson19971205/Wikiracer/README.md

 Screenshot from: https://python.plainenglish.io/dijkstras-algorithm-theory-and-python-implementation-c1135402c321

 ## Output:
-The number shows that how many webs did the program search, and also shows the path.
+The number shows how many webs did the program search, and also shows the path.

 ![image](https://user-images.githubusercontent.com/43212302/175808243-4b70d6bd-3292-4698-9d82-85670bdf1a34.png)